Major League Rugby: Former teams

 On April 9, 2020, the Colorado Raptors announced that they would withdraw from Major League Rugby after three seasons in the league, effective May 2, 2020, the first team to do so.
 Their announcement explained their withdrawal by saying that "our greater responsibility lies in the development of American players who can win the World Cup for the United States."
 Asked to explain how withdrawing from the league would help to develop American rugby players, the Raptors referred the question to Glendale City Manager Linda Cassaday, who said on April 10, 2020, that MLR had been founded with a core mission of developing American rugby players and originally had limited teams to three foreign players, although this expanded to five players before the first season began in 2018.
 MLR had expanded from seven teams in 2018 to 12 in 2020 without having enough American players to fill out rosters and had raised the ceiling on foreign players to 10 per team.
 The Raptors believed that both this overall number of foreign players and the higher proportion of foreign to American players no longer best served the goal of developing American players who could compete successfully in the Rugby World Cup, and therefore chose to withdraw from the league to better focus their efforts on the development of American players who could compete on an international stage.

 On October 25, 2022, Major League Rugby announced that 12 teams would compete in the 2023 season, but that neither the Austin Gilgronis, nor the LA Giltinis will participate.
 With the uncertainties surrounding Austin and Los Angeles' team ownership, it was determined to suspend operations of the two teams to ensure a successful 2023 season, and protect the long-term strength and continued growth of the league.

+On November 27, 2023, Major League Rugby announced that the Toronto Arrows would cease all operations, and not compete in the 2024 season.
+The Arrows had sought new funding following the death of their CEO, Bill Webb, but were unable to guarantee the new backers in time.

+In December 2023, Major League Rugby announced that the New York Ironworkers were withdrawing ahead of the 2024 season.

+In September 2024 the Dallas Jackals, who joined the league in 2022, informed the league that they will not participate in the 2025 competition.

+In July 2025, it was announced that San Diego Legion and RFCLA would be forming a new franchise for California and that the two teams would no longer compete individually.

+On July 30, 2025, New Orleans Gold announced they would be suspending operations for the 2026 season.

+On August 6, 2025, Miami Sharks announced they would not be taking part in the 2026 campaign.

+On September 11, 2025, Houston Sabrecats announced they would not be taking part in the 2026 campaign.

+On November 4, 2025, Utah Warriors announced they would not be taking part in the 2026 campaign and would be suspending operations.